Liioou/Deploying-a-Cloudformation-Template-using-codepipeline-in-the-us-east-1-Region/README.md

  <br />

-- <b> On S3 create the bucket (Name must match the domaine name that will be used for this project) <br/>
+- <b> We have a Cloudformation template to deploy an Ec2 instance in us-east 1 <br/>
 <br />
 <br />

-- <b> Uncheck "block public access" to make bucket public so that users can have access to the contain of the bucket
+- <b> First, go on Aws Cloudformation we test our template by deploying it to make sure it works
 <br />

 <br />